wxie2017/wxie2017.github.io/pages/speech/story_of_rooster.md

 That weekend, my family had a chicken meal.
 I didn't eat.

-I showed my respect to a wonderful creature who had lived his life with love and honor, glory and failure, which is the very way that we all should live our lives.
+I showed my respect to a wonderful creature who had lived his life with love and honor, glory and failure, which gives me much fun whether young or old.

+This is the very way that we all should live our lives.

 Farewell, little flower.
 Farewell, the great rooster.